What is a Class H felony in Wisconsin?

 Class H felonies absolutely carry serious, lifelong consequences

 As a result of a felony conviction, you lose certain important rights.
 Firstly, you lose your right to possess a firearm for the rest of your life.
 While that may not sound serious, we believe that any government encroachment on your rights is serious.
 Secondly, you lose your right to vote while serving your felony sentence.
 This doesn’t simply cover time you’re sitting in jail.
 You’re prohibited from voting while on probation, extended supervision, or parole.

 Individuals with specialized licenses or certificates may suffer consequences upon a felony conviction.
 For example, the organizations granting those licenses may pull them.
 Or they may suspend you.
 This certainly penalizes you professionally and financially.

 Finally, contact a Wisconsin criminal defense attorney for your felony case

 Class H felonies are certainly serious.
-At Meyer Van Severen, S.C. we regularly defend very serious criminal cases throughout the state.
+At Van Severen Law Office we regularly defend very serious criminal cases throughout the state.
 Whether you’re charged in Milwaukee, Ozaukee, Washington, Waukesha, Kenosha, or any other county throughout Wisconsin, we can help.

-Finally, call Meyer Van Severen, S.C. today at (414) 270-0202.
+Finally, call Van Severen Law Office today at (414) 270-0202.
 Our criminal defense attorneys respond to phone calls 24/7, and are certainly looking forward to fighting cases just like yours.